sethlewandowski/fathom-click-tracking-for-squarespace/README.md

-## FathomLinkTracking for Squarespace Websites
+## Fathom Click Tracking for Squarespace Websites

 I use fathom (https://usefathom.com/) to track visits for all my websites and recently needed to solve a problem.